 - lost or changed sense of smell and taste

-These may be accompanied by other symptoms such as shortness of breath, dyspnea, sore throat, headaches and joint pain, abdominal pain, nausea, vomiting, diarrhea, loss of appetite, weight loss, skin rash, conjunctivitis, lymphedema, drowsiness, impaired consciousness.
+These may be accompanied by other symptoms, such as shortness of breath, dyspnea (breathing difficulties), abdominal pain, nausea, vomiting, diarrhea, loss of appetite, weight loss, skin rash, conjunctivitis, lymphedema (lymph node swelling), drowsiness or impaired consciousness.

 Children and adolescents are more likely than adults to have no symptoms at all or only mild symptoms, and are more likely to have gastrointestinal problems.